pgranger23/job_manager/README.md

 ### Quick note on anchors in yaml

+**Does not seem to work at the moment!!!** Maybe requires the yaml loader library.

-Yaml syntax is globally quite transparent.
+~~Yaml syntax is globally quite transparent.
 If you really don't like to repeat yourself, yaml includes a concept of anchors and alias where bits of configuration can be reused in several places in the same file.
 This is used by defining an anchor with `&` and using it with `*`.
-More info [here](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#anchors)
+More info [here](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#anchors)~~

 ### An example of sample generation